Bedrest Challenges and Successes

 - Ask your provider about bed rest fitness.

 Bed Rest Fitness

 - Chest and shoulder opener: Lace your fingers behind your head, opening your elbows wide.
 Sit tall and lean back slightly, lifting your chest as you breathe deeply until you feel your ribcage expand.
 Exhale as you draw your elbows down toward your knees and relax.
 Do five times, building up to 10.
-Benefits Increases lung capacity, improves posture, stretches the chest and shoulders and makes you feel alert and awake.
+Benefits Increase lung capacity, improve posture, stretch the chest and shoulders and make you feel alert and awake.

 - Ribcage breathing: Grasp your upper torso, spreading your fingers wide along your ribcage.
 Inhale deeply through your nose (feeling your ribcage expand under your fingers).
 Exhale through your mouth as you gently draw your belly in and do a Kegel.
-Do five times, working up to 10.
-Benefits Strengthens your deep abdominal and pelvic floor muscles; improves breathing and circulation, giving you a boost of energy.
+Do five times, working up to ten times.
+Benefits Strengthen your deep abdominal and pelvic floor muscles; improves breathing and circulation, giving you a boost of energy.